Van der Pauw method: Calculating sheet resistance

 The quotient $\pi/\ln 2$ is known as the van der Pauw constant and has approximate value 4.53236.
 In most other scenarios, an iterative method is used to solve the van der Pauw formula numerically for RS.
 Typically a formula is considered to fail the preconditions for Banach Fixed Point Theorem, so methods based on it do not work.
 Instead, nested intervals converge slowly but steadily.
 Recently, however, it has been shown that an appropriate reformulation of the van der Pauw problem (e.g., by introducing a second van der Pauw formula) makes it fully solvable by the Banach fixed point method.

-Alternatively, a Newton-Raphson method converges relatively fast.
+Alternatively, a Newton-Raphson method converges relatively quickly.
 To reduce the complexity of the notation, the following variables are introduced: